KhronosGroup/ANARI-SDK/cts/README.md

 The `only_permutations` parameter of `apply_to_scenes` can be used to ignore variants.
 This is relevant for the reference creation. `use_generator` specifies if the C++ Scene Generator should be initialized or not.
 In the later case, `sceneGenerator` is set to `None`.
 Additional parameters can added (denoted as `*args`) and will be passed directly to the apply function.

 ### PDF report
+The PDF report is created in [ctsReport.py](ctsReport.py) with the reportlab library.
+It takes a JSON lie structured item, which represents the different sections and subsection of the PDF.
+Therefore, the required features can be found in `data[test_name]`, while the actual result can be found in `data[test_name][permutation][channel]`.
+Test case independent information such as the supported features and anariInfo output is stored in the top level JSON data.
+Additionally, a summary is compiled at the top of the report, showing each test case and if it failed and a link to the detailed page.
+By default the detailed pages are not created. `--verbose_failed` (verbosity level 1) shows these pages for failed tests and `--verbose_all` (verbosity level 2) shows it for every test.

 ## Debugging
 For easier development, build ANARI statically (by setting `BUILD_SHARED_LIBS=OFF`).
 The `CTS_DEV` option is enabled by default.
 This will copy the build binaries into the `cts` folder since they are needed for executing the python files.
 The helide and debug libraries are copied as well so they can be used as example devices.